drxwat/pizza-fe/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

+## Deployment (manual)

+1. Build application with `ng build --prod`.

+2. Run `npm run start` to start the server with proxy to Heroku hosted demo backend.

+Note: `server.js` script written particularly for Heroku hosting and runs automatically by Heroku.

+# General Info

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.